Harold Burris-Meyer: Education and academic affiliations

+Early research on sound to effect emotions

 Burris-Meyer was reportedly influenced by the work of American physicist Harvey Fletcher, who worked at Bell Telephone Laboratories and was known as the "father of stereophonic sound".
 During the early 1930s, Burris-Meyer became a consultant at Bell when the company was experimenting with stereophonic sound transmission, including tests with live orchestras.
-He engineered the stereo soundtrack for Walt Disney’s 1940 film Fantasia.
+He engineered the stereo soundtrack for Walt Disney's 1940 film Fantasia.

-From 1938 through 1947 Burris-Meyer served as a consultant, Vice President, and Board member at Muzak Corporation, where he embarked on research to relieve boredom and fatigue through the subliminal use of mood-enhancing music.
-His work with mood music was spotlighted in a 1942 TIME magazine article, which said: